Tobacco legislation in Switzerland: History

-The WHO Framework Convention on Tobacco Control has been ratified by 181 countries, but not yet by Switzerland.
+The WHO Framework Convention on Tobacco Control came into force in 2005.
+It has been ratified by 181 countries (in orange on the map), but not yet by Switzerland.

 In Switzerland, cigarette sales peaked in 1972.
 Switzerland is one of the few European countries (along with Monaco and Liechtenstein) not to have ratified the WHO Framework Convention on Tobacco Control (FCTC).
 It signed it on 25 June 2004, but will only be able to proceed with ratification once it has brought its national legislation into line with the treaty, in accordance with Swiss law on international treaties.
 In 2015, ratification was included in the 2020 objectives of the Federal Office of Public Health.

 A Tobacco Bill was proposed by the Federal Council in November 2015.
 It aimed to strengthen protection against smoking, but was considered "a minimal project [...] lagging behind certain measures taken in foreign countries" by Alain Berset, the Federal Councillor and head of the Federal Department of Home Affairs behind the project.
 However, it was considered too restrictive by the Health Committee of the Council of States, which rejected it.
 A new version of the bill, proposed in December 2017, dropped the bans on cinema, poster and press advertising.
 It failed to enable Switzerland to achieve its goal of ratifying the WHO Framework Convention, and was deemed clearly insufficient by Swiss prevention circles, who campaigned for a total ban on advertising and sponsorship of public or private events.

 A new bill was put out to consultation in 2018, with almost no new advertising restrictions.
 The Swiss federal popular initiative "Tobacco-Free Children" was launched in March 2018 to propose a more ambitious law to control advertising.
 It was accepted by popular vote in 2022.

 In October 2021, the Federal Assembly passed a federal law on tobacco products and electronic cigarettes (Tobacco Products Act, LPTab; fr: Loi fédérale sur les produits du tabac et les cigarettes électroniques; de: Bundesgesetz über Tabakprodukte und elektronische Zigaretten; it: legge federale sui prodotti del tabacco e le sigarette elettroniche).
 It came into force on 1 October 2024.